The cultural tides of Christianity seem to change more rapidly every year.

 - Video-Based Multisite Churches – With the rise of popular platforms, Christian living resources, and social media presences, many churches grew on the dynamic personalities of their pastors.
 By showing previously recorded or live footage of a talented preacher, it has proven to be a quick way to grow but also a sudden way to die in many cases around the country when that preacher can no longer preach.
 Technology is a wonderful gift but there are so many things to consider when implementing its usage.
 The debates on this trend are numerous and this isn’t the post for my opinion on such but the concept has moved in recent years from a few ambitious churches using the tech to a growing number of differing sizes of churches accepting the concept and utilizing it as well.

 Now what?
 It’s kind of already happening.
-There are obvious different options to what was mentioned above, but as I often see, I am noticing the pendulum shift dramatically in many ways.
+There are obviously different options to what was mentioned above, but as I often see, I am noticing the pendulum shift dramatically in many ways.

 - Many targeted millennials are rejecting the bigger is better model.
 Some have noticed that this generation is almost turned off by the “too-professionally polished” approach of church.